YADGX/Python_Banking_App/README.md

 - Then he will be asked to enter the amount of money he would like to withdraw and it must be available in his balance.<br/><br/>

 ## If he chooses Deposit
-1- He will be asked from which account he would like to Deposit his money (Either Chacking or Savings Accoount).
+- He will be asked from which account he would like to Deposit his money (Either Chacking or Savings account).<br/><br/>
-2- Then he will be asked to input the amount of money he would like to Deposit in.
+- Then he will be asked to input the amount of money he would like to Deposit.<br/<br/>

-#If he chooses Transfer#
+##If he chooses Transfer
-1- He woould asked to which account he would like to Transfer his money too.
-(Either Chacking or Savings Accoount) 2- Then he will be asked to input the amount of money he would like to Transfer to.
+- He would ask to which account he would like to Transfer his money to.
+(Either Chacking or Savings Account)<br/><br/>
+- Then he will be asked to input the amount of money he would like to Transfer.<br/><br/>

 ##If the user chooses Exit##
 The App will end and he will be kicked out.